shinesday/CS5500_Group9_Blog-It-Web-Application/README.md

 npm start
 ```
 ## 3. Set up and run the backend server
 ### 3.0.
-Open the blog-back-end folder by clicking the pom.xml file.
+Open the blog-back-end folder by clicking the pom.xml file with Java 1.8.

 ### 3.1.
 Set up MySQL